nolanlawson/rollup-prepublish/README.md

 Since third-party ES6 modules are bundled by default, you can include them in your `devDependencies` instead of regular `dependencies`.
 (No reason to ship them to consumers, which unnecessarily increases `npm install` time!)
 On the other hand, note that this will prevent de-duplication of shared modules.

+If you do so, though, then any transitive dependencies should now be treated as regular dependencies.
+You can automatically add them to your `package.json` using `--fix-dependencies`.

 Also, if you have any `"browser"` code in your ES6 source, you should add those to `"browser"` as well: